vijikarthi/flink-connectors-wiki/streaming.md

 The `FlinkPravegaReader` supports parallelization.
 Use the `setParallelism` method to of `Datastream` to configure the number of parallel instances to execute.
 The parallel instances consume the stream in a coordinated manner, each consuming one or more stream segments.

-**Note:** Coordination is achieved with the use of a Pravega ReaderGroup, which is based on a [State Synchronizer](http://pravega.io/docs/latest/pravega-concepts/#state-synchronizers).
+**Note:** Coordination is achieved with the use of a Pravega Reader Group, which is based on a [State Synchronizer](http://pravega.io/docs/latest/pravega-concepts/#state-synchronizers).
 The Synchronizer creates a backing stream that may be manually deleted after the completion of the job.

 ### Checkpointing